Michael-Jablonski/rings_12/README.md

 This Python program solves the 12 rings problem:

 "You are given 12 rings and one of these rings is different from the others, but you don't know if it is lighter or heavier than the others.
-Identify the special ring in three weighing and determine whether it is lighter or heavier than the others."
+Identify the special ring in three weighings and determine whether it is lighter or heavier than the others."

 Problem Source, “An Engineering Approach to Digital Design,” by William Fletcher.